danneu/elm-socketio/README.md

 A Socket.io client wrapper for Elm.

-This library is drop-in replacement for [mgold/elm-socketio][mgold] with an expanded scope aimed at supporting the Socket.io features necessary for communicating with Socket.io servers that you do *not* control.
+This library is inspired by [mgold/elm-socketio][mgold] but has an expanded scope aimed at supporting the Socket.io features necessary for communicating with Socket.io servers that you do *not* control.